matt-chv/embedded-analog-intelligence/_posts/2020-01-21-sensor_fusion.md

 category: sensor
 lang: en
 ---
+sensor fusion for *layman*: learning to ride a bike is learning to fuse information from visual cortex and vestibular to keep :
+* balance
+* while keeping the bike away from traffic and static obstacles

-Sensor fusion is the branch of computer science and associated algorithms used to combined multiple sensor data to reduce uncertainty inherent to each sensor output.
+Sensor fusion for *engineers*: the branch of computer science and associated algorithms used to combined multiple sensor data to reduce uncertainty inherent to each sensor output.
 Intro
 There are 2 dimensions to sensor fusion: